iot4b/docs/Alfa-test.md

 ## Owners management

-# Community
+## Community

-https://t.me/iot4b - Telegram group for bug repports and questions.
+Feel confused with your questions?
+Feel free to ask on telegram [@iot4b](https://t.me/iot4b) - our official telegram group for bug reports and questions.